 After graduating magna cum laude from Brown University, earning his law degree from Stanford Law School, and clerking for a federal judge, Nathan followed in his father’s footsteps and served as an Assistant US Attorney for the Central District of California.

 Working in the Criminal Division as an Assistant US Attorney, Nathan prosecuted over a hundred cases, from going after corrupt government officials and tax evaders to narcotics traffickers and violent gang members.
 Nathan also ran the Environmental Crimes Section targeting air, water, and land polluters.

 In the 1990s, when California was ravaged by fires, floods, and a massive earthquake, Nathan formed and spearheaded the Los Angeles Disaster Fraud Task Force.
 That Task Force went after financial predators who stole relief dollars intended for those most in need.
-Leading 15 federal, state and local law enforcement agencies, Nathan’s team brought over 70 prosecutions and recovered millions of dollars for victims.
+Leading 15 federal, state, and local law enforcement agencies, Nathan’s team brought more than 70 prosecutions and recovered millions of dollars for victims.